humhub/documentation/docs/professional-edition/saas.md

 A detailed step-by-step installation guide can be found in this documentation.
 Once your server is up and running, follow these simple instructions to import the data from your backup:

 1.)
 [Install and configure](../admin/installation.md) a Humhub system.
-Use the same version that you have used in our infrasturcture.
+Use the same version that you have used in our infrastructure.

 2.)
 Download the provided backup package and extract it to a temporary folder